Contact Us

 How to manage absence in the workplace

-Managing absence is a key priority for HR professionals, but according to the CIPD1, few organisations effectively monitor the cost implications of staff absences on their business.
+Managing absence is a key priority for HR professionals, but according to the CIPD, few organisations effectively monitor the cost implications of staff absences on their business.

 Unauthorised absences and absenteeism are costly and could be a sign of a wider problem, therefore it’s very important for staff absence to be managed effectively.
-Having visibility of absence data can help to improve efficiency and time management, while saving valuable money for the business as a whole.
+Having visibility of absence data can improve efficiency and time management, while saving valuable money for the business.
 It’s also critical for large scale workforce management and planning, informing future policies, and mitigating risks to productivity, wellbeing and performance.

-Keep reading to learn more about absence management and how to do it well with an advanced absence tracking system.
+Keep reading to learn more about absence management and how to do it well with an advanced absence management system.

 What is absence management?

 Absence management is more than just approving annual leave and managing sickness.
-Absence management involves using effective strategies and technologies to help your organisation track trends, get ahead of capacity challenges, reduce absenteeism, mitigate risk and ultimately make informed strategic decisions about your workforce.
+It involves using effective strategies and technologies to help your organisation track trends, get ahead of capacity challenges, reduce absenteeism, mitigate risk and ultimately make informed strategic decisions about your workforce.

-Most organisations have their own absence policies that help to support and demonstrate compliance with occupational and statutory regulations and legislation regarding sickness absence.
-Effective return-to-work programmes, well-being initiatives, self-serve leave-booking functionality and flexible working options are all now considered best practice for HR and people managers, and fundamental to developing an effective absence management strategy.
+Most organisations have their own sickness absence policy to help support and demonstrate compliance with occupational and statutory regulations and legislation regarding sickness absence.
+Effective return-to-work programmes, well-being initiatives, self-serve leave-booking functionality and flexible working options are all now considered best practice for HR and people managers, and fundamental to developing effective absence management strategies.

 First and foremost, effective absence management is reliant on good data.
 Measuring and monitoring absence, using data to identify trends and challenges, and then developing policies in response to these are the key steps to achieving effective absence management.